helium/HIP/0062-helium-hub.md

 # Drawbacks
 [drawbacks]: #drawbacks

 This drastically changes how Helium as a blockchain functions.
 The amount of development work is far greater then anything proposed to date.
 If Helium and all sub-protocols decide to use the Cosmos SDK it'd also shift the programming language of Helium to Go and Rust.
 Making most Erlang work to date obsolete.
-The migration process proposed above provides an option to maintain the current chain as the LoRa sub-protocol but that sub-protocol wouldn't be locked into such an agreement.
-It's just proposed for an easier transitional period.
+The migration process that will be proposed later will try to maintain the current chain as the LoRa sub-protocol but that sub-protocol wouldn't be locked into such an agreement.
+It's just proposed for an easier transition.

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives